 How do product marketers help?

-When your PMM’s are set up for success, they help your business in a number of ways, these include but are not limited to:
+When your PMMs are set up for success, they help your business in a number of ways, these include but not limited to the:

-- Representing the voice of the customer - before, during and after launch
+- Representing the voice of the customer - before, during and after the launch

 - Unlocking new opportunities and teeing marketing and sales teams up for success

-- Ensure what your company delivers is what your target audience actually want - and are willing to pay for
+- Ensure what your company delivers is what your target audience actually wants - and is willing to pay for

 - Clearly articulating your product’s value in a way that resonates with the market